 - getting children to pester their parents to let them walk or cycle to school

-Oxford at least is already well-provided with most of these — and it's hard to imagine anyone living here doesn't already know that cycling is an option and that it's often the fastest, cheapest, and most reliable one.
+Oxford at least is already well-provided with most of these — cycling is visible enough that it's hard to imagine anyone living here doesn't already know that it is an option and that it's often the fastest, cheapest, and most reliable one.

 And here's a list of "merges".
 Some of these would be useful, but some are counterproductive and many are only useful for the fitter and more confident among those already cycling.
 None of them address the key barriers preventing people cycling.